osnilas/SNSsystem/docs/SprintA/furps.md

 _**Configurability**_

-Different vaccination center will have different vaccines, vaccination capacities, number of personal and so on.
-They desire the ability to modify these configurations, to reflect evolution of the vaccination process and performance needs.
+Vaccines, vaccination capacities, personnel numbers, and so on will differ between vaccination centers.They desire the ability to modify these configurations to reflect the evolution of the vaccination process and performance needs.
-Therefore, the system will be somewhat configurable to reflect these needs.
+Therefore,the system will be somewhat configurable to reflect these needs.

 ## +